 It is necessary that the design, implementation, and maintenance of physical activity-promoting neighborhoods be equitable across social, economic, and demographic characteristics.
-The Equity and Resilience Work Group aims to define, describe, and guide equitable physical activity policies and evaluation.
+The Equity and Inclusion Work Group aims to define, describe, and guide equitable physical activity policies and evaluation.
 This includes but is not limited to: which neighborhoods receive policy or funding priority; understanding the resilience of communities to changes in the physical environment; housing and economic impacts of physical activity policy changes; (in)equality in neighborhood resources for physical activity; inclusionary practices for community engagement in the policy process.

 Previous Fellow: Roddrick Dugger, University of South Carolina

 Contact Tony Price for meeting access information, firstname.lastname@example.org.